Integrable $\lambda$-deformations of the Euclidean black string: Conclusions

 In this work we provide an integrable deformation of the Euclidean three-dimensional black string using asymmetric $\lambda$-deformations on $SU(2)\times U(1)/U(1)_q$.
 We show that these models continue to be canonically related by an axial-vector T-duality despite the fact that the deformations are not marginal.
 Furthermore, we show that they have an equivalent description in terms of an anisotropic $SU(2)$ deformation, a feature that one would not anticipate without the knowledge of the residual gauge symmetry.
 In the axial gauge formulation--which is the one that is easily transformed to a deformation of the Lorentzian black string--we proof classical integrability and one-loop renormalisability although in this case the space is non-symmetric and the Lie group is non-semisimple.
 This adds another example to the apparent relation between integrability and renormalisability for two-dimensional sigma models, of which an understanding is emerging from e.g.~\cite{Hoare:2019ark,Hoare:2019mcc} and references therein, although here based on a non-symmetric space.

 A peculiar feature of the gauge formulation is that the Lax pair admits a second spectral parameter.
 This clearly asks for a more thorough integrability analysis, in particular in terms of a twist function.
 It would be interesting to see whether this second spectral parameter could play a useful r\^ole in deriving the underlying symmetry properties of the deformed black string and possible extensions to deformed black brane backgrounds.
+In that respect for the anisotropic XXZ formulation, which has no residual gauge symmetry and as pointed out no second spectral parameter, the quantum group symmetries and the twist function were derived and studied in \cite{Appadu:2017bnv}.

 A compelling future direction is to go to Lorentzian signature and study the \textit{blackness} of the deformed black string.
 In particular it would be interesting to analyse the gravitational implications, such as the near-horizon and asymptotic geometry, of the deformation.
 At the undeformed CFT point $(\lambda = 0)$ the axial background \eqref{limitaxial} can be analytically continued to Lorentzian signature by transforming the parameters as $k \rightarrow - k$ and $ q^2 \rightarrow - (1+\rho^2)$ and the coordinate variables as $\omega \rightarrow i R , \ \phi_1 \rightarrow i X_0/\sqrt{1+\rho^2}$, and $\phi_2 \rightarrow i X_1/\rho$.
 In this case one finds the semi-classical Horne-Horowitz black string solution in terms of the variables of \cite{Sfetsos:1992yi}.
 The original background \cite{Horne:1991gn} is obtained after the transformation \cite{Sfetsos:1992yi} $\cosh^2 R = \frac{r_+ - r}{r_+ - r_-}$, $X_0 \rightarrow t/\sqrt{k}$ and $X_1 \rightarrow x/\sqrt{k}$, and defining